 Estimated reading time: 5 minutes.

-We at Vithanco love drawing diagrams in order to understand.
+We at Vithanco love drawing diagrams to understand.
 However, one of the main obstacles with diagrams can be its size.
-It is not uncommon for us to have diagrams with wy over 100 nodes and over 150 edges.
-If you plan a project with the The Benefit Breakdown Structure (BBS) Domain then this represents only a small project.
+It is not uncommon for us to have diagrams with wy over 100 nodes and 150 edges.
+If you plan a project with the Benefit Breakdown Structure (BBS) Notation then this represents only a small project.
 The resulting BBS is quickly becoming messy to look at and the overlapping of edges means that the main diagram is rather confusing.

 Generally speaking, size can be a limitation to a graph's usefulness by making it difficult to understand the structure.
 If the graph is too complex and the connections are going crossing many times then the structure is difficult to understand.
 And if the diagram is not suitable for meaningful communication then it is rather useless.
 If one large diagram isn't explaining the full story, then we need to provide ways in which to show relevant parts.